-German alpinist, Gerlinde Kaltenbrunner, at the Death Zone, on K2 (Photo courtesy National Geographic Magazine, April 2012)
+Austrian alpinist, Gerlinde Kaltenbrunner, at the Death Zone, on K2, the second tallest mountain in the world (Photo courtesy National Geographic Magazine, April 2012)

 Situated in the Karakorum ranges, straddling the border between Pakistan and China, K2 is etched in the annals of infamy as the mountain where one in every four climbers has died, attempting either to scale the near vertical faces or during descent.

 K2 was so named by TG Montgomery of the Geological Survey of India around 1856, as he logged peaks in the Karakorum Range as ‘K1, K2, K2…’ and so on.
 No one knows why it never got a decent name after that.
 Maybe it was because it was not prominently visible from any of the trading routes in the Indian side.
-The Chinese had however noted it’s presence and began calling it “Qogiri” (pronounced “Chogori”), which means “Great Mountain.”
+The Chinese had however noted it’s presence and began calling it “Qogiri” (pronounced “Chogori”, or “Great Mountain”).

-At 28250ft, the K2 is just 750ft lower than the world’s tallest peak, the distant Chomolungma, better known as Mount Everest.
-K2 is actually a longer and steeper climb than Everest, if the base-to-peak distance is taken, since the Chomolungma has a far smaller b-to-p height.
-K2 is also the second highest of the 14 ‘sisters’, the fourteen tallest mountains in the world, that are above 8000 meters (26000ft).
+At 28250ft, the K2 is just 750 ft lower than the world’s tallest peak, the distant Chomolungma, better known as Mount Everest.
+K2 is actually a longer and steeper climb than Everest, if measured base-to-peak.
+Chomolungma has a far smaller b-to-p height.
+K2 is also one of the ’14 sisters’, the fourteen tallest mountains in the world, all situated on the Himalayan Ranges and all above 8000 meters (26000ft).

 Easy to sketch for even a six year old, because of it’s near perfect Euclidian isoceles shape, K2 is a quintessential mountain.
-Alpine high altitude mountaineers would prefer to die on it, if given a choice of mountains to die on.
+Given a choice of mountains to die on, Alpine high altitude mountaineers would prefer to die on K2 and there’s a reason for that choice.
 On the other peaks, an accidental fall is short – maybe you’ll come to rest on a crag or a ridge a few hundred meters below, crushed but still breathing.
-Death will be a slow one, knowing there’s no hope, not a soul within miles and no hope of ever being found.
+Death will be a slow one, knowing there’s not a soul within miles and no hope of ever being found.
 The incessantly howling wind will smother you slowly, while the excruciating pain of shattered limbs courses through your body for hours before you lose consciousness.

-That won’t happen on the K2, where your ultimate ride is a long, brief and painless drop, all the way down to the Qogir Glacier.
-You’ll hit a bunch of craggy blocks of ice on the glacier that had been moving along at a snail’s pace.
-Of course, you’ll probably already be dead long before you go ‘splat!’, choked by wind rushing past at terminal velocity.
+That won’t happen on the K2, where your ultimate ride is going to be a long and painless drop – all the way down to the Qogir Glacier.
+You’ll of course be dead long before you hit a serac on the inching glacier, choked by icy wind rushing past at terminal velocity.

 K2, the near perfect triangle (Photo courtesy: Wikimedia)